kafiarifin/ReactTokenAuth/README.md

-Hacktiv8 Final Project
+# Hacktiv8 Final Project
+This is the final project of the React & React Native class @ Hacktiv8.com

-# Token Based Login
+- Token Based Login
-# User SignUp
+- User SignUp
-# Foundation
+- Foundation
-# Restful API
+- Restful API